 Embrace New Opportunities for Student Growth

 You can bring this fully developed, project-based curriculum to your high school with the help of local industry firms.
-Volunteer teams of engineering, design and construction professionals lead your students on a 10-week journey of teamwork, public speaking, problem solving and creativity.
+Volunteer teams of engineering, design and construction professionals lead your students on an 8-week journey of teamwork, public speaking, problem solving and creativity.
 Along the way, they’ll be exposed to a STEAM (Science, Technology, Engineering, Arts and Mathematics) curriculum which highlights the intersection of engineering and the arts.

 Schools and participating teachers are requested to help facilitate the program, including